thomas694/WpfImageViewer/README.md

 ### Config / Parameters

-Some settings can be overridden in WpfImageViewer.exe.config.
+Some settings can be overridden in `WpfImageViewer.exe.config`.

 * ApplicationTitle
     * set the name of the application, e.g. shown during Alt-Tab